Welcome to MoneyPantry.com. A money blog established in 2013.

-In the past few years, thanks to the great economy of a country I now call home, I have learned so many things that has made my financial life better than I could ever have imagined.
+In the past few years, thanks to the great economy of a country I now call home, I have learned so many things that have made my financial life better than I could ever have imagined.

 And if by sharing what I have learned, I can make a difference in even a handful of people’s lives, then it’s worth it.

-Personal Finance in a sentence
+Personal Finance in a Sentence